AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-streaming-data.md

 >[!NOTE]
 >
->While this tutorial focuses on streaming ingestion from websites with Web SDK, you can also stream data using the Adobe Mobile SDK, using [Kafka Connect](https://github.com/adobe/experience-platform-streaming-connect)
+>While this tutorial focuses on streaming ingestion from websites with Web SDK, you can also stream data using the Adobe Mobile SDK, using [Apache Kafka Connect](https://github.com/adobe/experience-platform-streaming-connect), and any

 ## Permissions required

-In the [Configure Permissions](configure-permissions.md) lesson, you setup all the access controls you need to complete this lesson, specifically:
+In the [Configure Permissions](configure-permissions.md) lesson, you set up all the access controls you need to complete this lesson, specifically:

 * Permission items **[!UICONTROL Launch]** > **[!UICONTROL Property Rights]** > **[!UICONTROL Approve]**, **[!UICONTROL Develop]**, **[!UICONTROL Manage Environments]**, **[!UICONTROL Manage Extensions]**, and **[!UICONTROL Publish]**
 * Permission item **[!UICONTROL Launch]** > **[!UICONTROL Company Rights]** > **[!UICONTROL Manage Properties]**